PX4/PX4-Devguide/en/setup/dev_env_mac.md

 # Development Environment on Mac

-Mac OS X is the main development platform for PX4.
-The following instructions set up a development environment for building:
+MacOS is a supported development platform for PX4.
+The following instructions set up an environment for building:
 * NuttX-based hardware (Pixhawk, etc.)
 * jMAVSim Smulation
 * Gazebo 8 Simulation